wp-plugins/nextgen-facebook/readme.txt

 * Added a call to `wp_cache_add_non_persistent_groups()` for the content object cache group (the content cache object does not need to be persistent).
 * Modified several methods to try and use `get_queried_object()` first, instead of the global $post object.
 This should circumvent broken themes that do not setup/create the global $post object properly.
 * Moved the 'Add Page Title in Tags' and 'Add Page Ancestor Tags' options to the Title and Description tab.
+* Replaced the `NGFB_WISTIA_API_PWD` constant with a 'Wistia API Password' option on the Advanced settings page.

 = Version 6.15.0 =